Timor-Leste: Economy

-The economy of East Timor is a market economy, although it is dependent upon the export of a few commodities and has a large public sector.
+The economy of Timor-Leste is a market economy, although it is dependent upon the export of a few commodities and has a large public sector.
 Internally, market operations are limited by widespread poverty.
 The country uses the United States dollar, producing its own coins to facilitate smaller transactions.
 The economy is generally open to foreign investment, although a prohibition on foreigners owning land means many require a local partner in the country.
 Competition is limited by the small size of the economy, rather than any government barriers.
 There are far more imports than exports, and prices for goods are often higher than in nearby countries.
 Inflation is strongly affected by government spending.
 Growth has been slow, averaging just 2.5% per year from 2011 to 2021.

 Most of the country is very poor, with just more than 40% living under the national poverty line.
 This poverty is especially prevalent in rural areas, where many are subsistence farmers or fishermen.
 Even in urban areas, the majority are poor.
 Overall, women are poorer than men, often being employed in lower-paying careers.
 Malnutrition is common, with over half of children showing stunted growth.
 While 91% of married working age (15–49) men were employed as of 2016, only 43% of married working age women were.
 There are small disparities in favour of men in terms of home and land ownership and owning a bank account.
 The eastern three municipalities, which contain around a quarter of the population, has less poverty than the western areas, which contain 50% of the population.

 Sixty-six per cent of families are in part supported by subsistence activities; however, the country as a whole does not produce enough food to be self-sustaining, and thus relies on imports.
 Agricultural work carries the implication of poverty, and the sector receives little investment from the government.
 Ninety-four per cent of domestic fish catch comes from the ocean, especially coastal fisheries.
 Those in the capital of Dili are on average better off, although they remain poor by international standards.
 The small size of the private sector means the government is often the customer of public businesses.
 A quarter of the national population works in the informal economy, with the official public and private sectors employing 9% each.
 Of those of working age, around 23% are in the formal sector, 21% are students, and 27% are subsistence farmers and fishers.
 The economy is mostly cash-based, with little commercial credit available from banks.
 Remittances from overseas workers add up to around $100 million annually.